-- · an introduction explaining the purpose of the report - · a description of the client's current financial and personal position - a section setting out the client's aims and needs, possibly covering current cash flow needs, mortgage needs, protection issues, retirement income, investment, and estate planning - · recommendations in each area where a need has been established - review procedures and further work - revisions, reviews and monitoring.
+- an introduction explaining the purpose of the report - · a description of the client's current financial and personal position - a section setting out the client's aims and needs, possibly covering current cash flow needs, mortgage needs, protection issues, retirement income, investment, and estate planning - · recommendations in each area where a need has been established - · review procedures and further work - · revisions, reviews and monitoring.

 Once the report is written it is worth re-examining it to see if the contents could be presented in a more user- friendly way.
 There can be a substantial amount of information that needs to be included, but it may be possible to place some of the detail in schedules or appendices, particularly if this will help make the main body of the report more approachable.
 Try to make sure that such detail which is included is relevant and that there is not too much standard wording which obscures the more important elements of the report.
 The FCA may well adversely comment on standard wording which is not relevant in a specific context: indeed they have done this in their review work.
-It might be possible to omit detail which is included also ensure that the use of jargon is kept to the minimum - only to be used where absolutely necessary - and that it is written in language that the client will understand.
+It might be possible to omit detail which is included in the brochures and key feature documents that must be provided to the client.
+You should also ensure that the use of jargon is kept to the minimum - only to be used where absolutely necessary - and that it is written in language that the client will understand.
 Indeed, the way that a report is laid out can make it easier to read, for example headings help readers see where they are in the document and can make the document less intimidating.
 Also tables and graphs can explain the recommendations and are useful in breaking up the text.